springload/grunticon-pigment/README.md

-# grunt-grunticon-pigment
+# grunticon-pigment

-> A collection of grunt tasks around filamentgroup's grunt-grunticon.
-Creates colourised versions of svg images.
+> A collection of grunt tasks around filamentgroup's grunticon, that also creates colourised versions of svg images

+With grunticon-pigment we combined several grunt tasks into one handy plugin.
+It's basically copies [grunticon](https://github.com/filamentgroup/grunticon)'s funciontality, applies some new default values and adds the ability to create colour variations without significantly increasing filesize.

 ### A mystical CSS icon solution